 USB to Serial Adapter (aka FTDI adapter):

 The connection between your computer and the Geiger kit is made through a USB to serial adapter (dongle).
-These are sometimes referred to as an "FTDI cable or board".
+These are sometimes referred to as an "FTDI breakout, board, or cable".
 One end plugs into USB on your computer and the other end plugs into the FTDI connector on the kit.
-On the computer side it makes a virtual serial port, and on the kit side, it's TTL level serial.
+On the computer side it makes a virtual serial port, and on the kit side it is TTL level serial (not RS232 level serial).
 Drivers must be loaded for your OS.
 On Windows they are generally installed automatically.

 These adapters allow you to do two things:

-Note: When you use a USB to serial device that also supplies power to the board, it's not a good idea to also power the board with batteries at the same time.
-I've made this mistake often with no apparent harm, but normally, I just plug the cable in with the battery disconnected and it powers the board.
+Note: When you use a USB to serial device it will usually supply 5V to the kit.
+It's not a good idea to also power the kit with batteries at the same time.
+However, I've done this often with no harm.